Ink watercolor view of Sand Harbor and Lake Tahoe's Nevada east shore

 Pack the shoreline

-Beach-day gear for cold water, granite coves, and Tahoe sun
+Beach-day gear for alpine water, exposed trails, and strong sun